borisqua/matrix-math/README.md

 This is a demo project with a simple implementation of general matrix operations.
 This is not the most efficient way to do these operations.
 I choose such implementation for the sake of simplicity of understanding the general ideas.
+One can use this app like a simple matrix calculator with the command line interface.

 ## Build and run